apache/nuttx/boards/avr/at32uc3/avr32dev1/README.txt

-USART1 is the default USART1 used in the configuration files to provide a serial console (of course, that can be easily changed by editting the configuration file).
+USART1 is the default USART1 used in the configuration files to provide a serial console (of course, that can be easily changed by editing the configuration file).
 The AVR32DEV1 board has no RS-232 drivers or connectors on board.
 I use an off-board MAX232 module that I got on eBay (search for MAX232 if you want to find one).
 I connect the MAX232 board as follows: